brucethagwana/employeecompensation/README.md

 ## Architecture

 This project is fundamentally designed around the **Command Query Responsibility Segregation (CQRS)** pattern, significantly enhanced by **Event Sourcing**.
-This powerful combination is critical for the **Fiscal** app, enabling us to manage complex tax calculations, ensure unparalleled data integrity, and provide a complete, verifiable audit trail for every finacial transaction and levy assessment.
+This powerful combination is critical for the **Fiscal** app, enabling us to manage complex tax calculations, ensure unparalleled data integrity, and provide a complete, verifiable audit trail for every financial transaction and levy assessment.

 * **CQRS:** At its core, CQRS separates the responsibility of **handling commands (data modification)** from **queries (data retrieval)**.
   * The **Command side** (writes) is primarily managed by the **Spring Boot** application, processing business logic and persisting events.